Topic: Science

 Written on May 17, 2021 at 4:30 am, by

 A Sunflower Star is Born By Jason Hodin, senior research scientist, Friday Harbor Labs.
 Among the world’s hundreds of types of known starfish (or seastars as I’ll call them), our Pacific coast sunflower stars are true record breakers.
-They are the largest seastar in the world, with an arm-tip-to-arm-tip “wingspan” of more than two feet when fully Continue Reading
+They are the largest seastar in the world, with an arm-tip-to-arm-tip “wingspan” of more than two feet Continue Reading

 Friday Harbor Labs Tide Bites